jsnhff/regender-xyz/README.md

 python -m spacy download en
 ```

-test it quickly in Python to ensure that it works as expected:
+test it quickly (if you'd like) in a Python console to ensure that it works as expected:

 ```py
 import spacy